fingerprintjs/fingerprintjs-pro-spa/README.md

 We also export the internal `InMemoryCache`, `LocalStorageCache`, `SessionStorageCache`, and `CacheStub` implementations, so you can wrap your custom cache around these implementations if you wish.

-## Documentation

-You can find the [API reference here](https://fingerprintjs.github.io/fingerprintjs-pro-spa/).

 #### Cache time
 Fpjs client receives `cacheTimeInSeconds` as one of the options.
 To ensure high identification accuracy we recommend that the visitor data is not cached for longer than 24 hours.
 For that reason, if you pass a value higher than 86400 (60 * 60 * 24), the FpjsClient constructor will throw an error.